NURSE'S OFFICE

 Hours: Monday-Friday, 8:00 AM-3:30 PM

-Mission of school nurse office: to provide health care for illness and injuries that occur during the school day and work collaboratively with school administration/staff, health care practitioners, local EMS, and parents/guardians to provide for the safety and welfare of our students.
+The mission of the school nurse office: is to provide health care for illnesses and injuries that occur during the school day and work collaboratively with school administration/staff, health care practitioners, local EMS, and parents/guardians to provide for the safety and welfare of our students.

 Illinois State School Code requires that all students have a current physical and complete immunization record.

-Parents/guardians should inform school nurse of any medical changes that may arise for their students.
-Please continue to provide school with accurate names and contact numbers for emergency contacts to guarantee the safety and wellbeing of our students.
+Parents/guardians should inform the school nurse of any medical changes that may arise for their students.
+Please continue to provide the school with accurate names and contact numbers for emergency contacts to guarantee the safety and well-being of our students.

 Vision and hearing screening will be provided annually for all new students, special education students, and any students referred by their teachers.
 Vision screening is not a substitute for a complete eye and vision examination by an eye doctor.
 Your child is not required to undergo vision screening if an optometrist or ophthalmologist has completed and signed a report indicating that an eye examination has been administered within the previous 12 months.